jameswomack/weblog-src/contents/articles/2014-aspect-a/index.md

 </style>

 This was very much a Life Year, one packed with Life Events.
-There was one root Life Event whose handlers emitted a million Life Subevents.
+There was one root Life Event that triggered a million Life Subevents.

 Katt and I had this guy:
 <br /><br />